koken333/hack/README.md

+for _, plr in pairs(game.Players:GetPlayers()) do
-if (player.Position - item.Position).Magnitude < 1000 then
+   if plr ~= game.Players.LocalPlayer then
+      print(plr.Name, plr.Character and plr.Character.Humanoid.Health)
+   end
 end